munisaigampala/munisaigampala/README.md

 # Muni Sai Gampala — Resume

-🔒 DFIR Lead | Cyber Security Professional
+🔒 DFIR Guy | Cyber Security Professional

 > ⚠️ Personal information and company names have been masked for privacy.
 Full details available on request.